top of page

 7 Entrepreneurship Courses for High School Students

-If you are a high school student interested in entrepreneurship, these courses will provide you with a solid introduction to the fundamentals of starting and managing a business, equipping you with practical skills in financial literacy, strategic planning, and innovative thinking.
-By taking these courses, you not only enhance your college applications, demonstrate initiative and genuine passion, but you also begin to build a portfolio that reflects your business interests.
-These courses will also provide you with the knowledge and experience you need to launch your own business ventures!
+If you are a high school student interested in entrepreneurship, these courses offer a solid introduction to the fundamentals of starting and managing a business, giving you practical skills in financial literacy, strategic planning, and innovative thinking.
+By taking these courses, you not only enhance your college applications and demonstrate initiative, but you also build a portfolio that reflects your business interests.
+These courses will also give you the knowledge and experience you need to launch your business ventures!

 Location: University of Pennsylvania